Want to jump straight to the answer? The best online payroll service for most people is Gusto or Paycor.

 What It Took to Be Included

-For any software to garner a spot in the top five, it had to:
+For any software to garner a spot in the top six, it had to:

 - Be widely used: While there are a lot of solid payroll automation tools out there, many are used in very niche markets.
 I selected tools used by a variety of small- to medium-sized businesses with mainstream payroll needs.